Fatal New Mexico I-40 Trucking Accident in McKinley County: Albuquerque Trucking Accident Lawyer Explains Liability in Mckinley County Crash

 But it is well-recognized that trucking is an interstate business.
 The Federal Motor Carrier Safety Administration (FMCSA) is a federal agency which enacted regulations governing the conduct of commercial vehicles such as the semi tractor trailer involved in this fatal New Mexico trucking wreck.
 These regulations apply in every state, and set minimum standards of conduct that states can build on.

-Here at the Caruso Law Offices, P.C., our experienced Albuquerque trucking accident lawyer is licensed in New Mexico and California, as well as having significant experience in handling matters involving FMCSA regulations which may apply in serious New Mexico 18 wheeler wrecks such as this one.
+Here at the NM Truck Accident Attorneys, our experienced Albuquerque trucking accident lawyer is licensed in New Mexico and California, as well as having significant experience in handling matters involving FMCSA regulations which may apply in serious New Mexico 18 wheeler wrecks such as this one.

 Law on Tire Blowouts: FMCSA Regulations May be Violated